 Verify if there are any potential liabilities related to customer issues resulting in lawsuits or costs to you down the road.

-If you are purchasing a business with inventory, you will want to understand the inventory's valuation and the age, as you do not want to take the seller's "word" for it.
-There could be an obsolete inventory that probably should have been written off, which is still sitting on the Balance Sheet as an asset.
+If you are purchasing a business with inventory, you will want to understand the inventory's valuation and age.
+Do not take the seller's "word" for it.
+There could be an obsolete inventory that should have been written off, which is still sitting on the Balance Sheet as an asset.

 Though getting a business valuation is recommended, at the end of the day, a business is worth whatever the buyer is willing to pay.
-Current owners almost always overvalue their business.
+Current owners almost always overvalue their businesses.
 Most buying decisions are emotional and do not always focus on the accurate valuation at the time.
-Still, you want to make sure that you know what you are getting into and do not sign an agreement to purchase before you have done some level of due diligence.
-Hopefully these few tips will help you know areas you should assess when you decide to buy a business.
+Still, you want to ensure that you know what you are getting into and only sign an agreement to purchase after you have done some due diligence.
+These few tips will help you identify areas you should assess when buying a business.

-Engage the right professionals such as an M&A professional or business broker depending on the size and complexity of the business you plan to purchase.
-We highly suggest you get a business valuation, which is one of our services.
-If you require more in-depth due diligence, we can refer you to a Chartered Business Valuator.
+Engage the right professionals, such as an M&A professional or business broker, and involve your lawyer and accountant.
+We suggest you get a business valuation, which is one of our services performed by our partner, a CPA.
+Suppose you require more in-depth due diligence or buy a business over $5M.
+In that case, we can refer you to a Chartered Business Valuator.